Grenosaurus/Chatbot/README.md

 ### Requirements for Chatbot & UI

-User interface (UI) is created with Chainlit module which is a specified for building interaction interface for Chat GPT like applications (https://docs.chainlit.io/get-started/overview).
+The user interface (UI) is created with the Chainlit module which is specified for building an interaction interface for Chat GPT-like applications (https://docs.chainlit.io/get-started/overview).
 In the interface user prompt is created and passed into chain type functionality of Question-Answering (QA) retrieval object provided by Langchain with the used LLM and stored embedded data:

 <center>